Spirits Among Us:

 Yōkai Paintings by Minako Ota

-This exhibition presents twenty-five yokai works created by Minako Ota.
-Visit the exhibition at the Princeton Public Library’s Reading Room between May 1, 2025 and June 26, 2026, to view each of these works in person.
+This exhibition presents 25 yōkai works created by Minako Ota.
+Visit the Reading Room at Princeton Public Library from May 1 to June 26, 2026, to view these works in person.

-To view the digital exhibition, use the buttons below to navigate to sections of this page, which features further information about the exhibition, a complete collection of images representing the items on display, together with subpages for each item linked to the images, and a short bio describing the artist’s formation and career.
+To view the digital exhibition, use the buttons below to navigate to sections of this page, which feature further information about the exhibition, a complete collection of images representing the items on display, together with subpages for each item linked to the images, and a short bio of the artist.

 About the Exhibition